-Under certain conditions as described in the Software Developers Manual section "Out-of-Order Stores For String Operations in Pentium 4, Intel Xeon, and P6 Family Processors" the processor performs REP MOVS or REP STOS as fast strings.
-Due to this erratum fast string REP MOVS/REP STOS instructions that cross page boundaries from WB/WC memory types to UC/WP/WT memory types, may start using an incorrect data size or may observe memory ordering violations.

-Implication: Upon crossing the page boundary the following may occur, dependent on the new page memory type:

-- UC the data size of each write will now always be 8 bytes, as opposed to the original data size. - WP the data size of each write will now always be 8 bytes, as opposed to the original data size and there may be a memory ordering violation. - WT there may be a memory ordering violation.

-Workaround: Software should avoid crossing page boundaries from WB or WC memory type to UC, WP or WT memory type within a single REP MOVS or REP STOS instruction that will execute with fast strings enabled.
+- Problem: Under certain conditions as described in the Software Developers Manual section "Out-of-Order Stores For String Operations in Pentium 4, Intel Xeon, and P6 Family Processors" the processor performs REP MOVS or REP STOS as fast strings.
+Due to this erratum fast string REP MOVS/REP STOS instructions that cross page boundaries from WB/WC memory types to UC/WP/WT memory types, may start using an incorrect data size or may observe memory ordering violations. - Implication: Upon crossing the page boundary the following may occur, dependent on the new page memory type: - UC the data size of each write will now always be 8 bytes, as opposed to the original data size. - WP the data size of each write will now always be 8 bytes, as opposed to the original data size and there may be a memory ordering violation. - WT there may be a memory ordering violation. - Workaround: Software should avoid crossing page boundaries from WB or WC memory type to UC, WP or WT memory type within a single REP MOVS or REP STOS instruction that will execute with fast strings enabled. - Status: For the steppings affected, see the Summary Tables of Changes

 C105.
-The BS Flag in DR6 May be Set for Non-Single-Step #DB Exception the DR6 BS (Single Step, bit 14) flag may be incorrectly set.
+The BS Flag in DR6 May be Set for Non-Single-Step #DB Exception

-DR6 BS (Single Step, bit 14) flag may be incorrectly set when the TF (Trap Flag, bit 8) of the EFLAGS Register is set, and a #DB (Debug Exception) occurs due to one of the following:

-- DR7 GD (General Detect, bit 13) being bit set;
+- Problem: DR6 BS (Single Step, bit 14) flag may be incorrectly set when the TF (Trap Flag, bit 8) of the EFLAGS Register is set, and a #DB (Debug Exception) occurs due to one of the following: - DR7 GD (General Detect, bit 13) being bit set;

-- INT1 instruction;
+INT1 instruction;

-- Code breakpoint